dkimitsa/dkimitsa.github.io/_posts/2018-01-18-tutorial-using-app-extensions-with-robovm.md

 codesign -f -s - "OneSignalNotificationServiceExtension.appex"
 ```

-Application extention is ready to be used with RoboVM
+Application extension is ready to be used with RoboVM

 ## Adding to RoboVM project
 [PR255](https://github.com/MobiVM/robovm/pull/255) have added following configuration key to `robovm.xml`: